HOW WE USE TARTARY BUCKWHEAT

 Let dough rise until it has doubled in size (about 1/2 hour).
 Cut risen dough into equal halves.
 Shape and place them into two greased bread pans.

 Preheat oven to 400ºF.
 Allow dough to rise until loaves have doubled in volume.

 Bake loaves for 35 – 40 minutes at 400.
 Remove them from oven and cool them on their sides.

 Receive the kisses you’ll get for making the house smell so good, and enjoy!

-Tartary buckwheat flour and grits can be substituted for rye flour in a basic cracker recipe.
+Tartary buckwheat flour and bran can be substituted for rye flour in a basic cracker recipe.
 This recipe makes about 2 dozen 1”X2” crackers.

 1 cup whole wheat flour